All Products

 sudo mv java-se-8u41-ri/ /usr/java8

-If the name you specified for the folder to which the JDK installation files are extracted is not java8, replace java8 in the following commands with the actual folder name.
+If you renamed the JDK installation folder, replace java8 in the following commands with the actual name.

 sudo sh -c "echo 'export JAVA_HOME=/usr/java8' >> /etc/profile"